learn-co-curriculum/dsc-dash-intro/README.md

 full_dataset
 ```

-What if we wanted to display this data in our web page?
+What if you wanted to display this data in your web page?
 Enter the DataTable component ([documentation here](https://dash.plotly.com/datatable)).
 This is a Dash component designed for just this purpose!

-Let's go ahead and display a random sample of 10 records from the dataset:
+Go ahead and display a random sample of 10 records from the dataset:

 ```python